ducanhnguyen/reinforcement-learning/README.md

 #### Gaussian Thompson sampling

-Gaussian Thompson sampling is used when we need to estimate the distribution of true mean given a set of observations from a gaussian distribution.
+Gaussian Thompson sampling is used when we need to estimate the distribution of true mean given a set of observations drawn from a gaussian distribution.
 The larger number of observations, the more exactly the estimation of the true mean is.

-Experiment: true mean = 21, standard deviation = 10
+Experiment: Assume we know that true mean = 21, standard deviation = 10.
+We will draw samples from this distribution, then use Thompson sampling to infer the distribution of true mean.

-- 10 observations: mean ~ N(14.452920733576656, 0.008333333333333333) (worse estimation)
+- With 10 observations: mean ~ N(14.452920733576656, 0.008333333333333333) (worse estimation)

-- 10000 observations: mean ~ N(21.02135557402719, 8.333333333333334e-06) (better estimation)
+- With 10000 observations: mean ~ N(21.02135557402719, 8.333333333333334e-06) (better estimation)

 #### Binary Thompson sampling

-Binary Thompson sampling is used when we need to estimate the range of true mean given a set of observations from Bernoulli distribution.
+Binary Thompson sampling is used when we need to estimate the range of true mean given a set of observations drawn from  a Bernoulli distribution.
 The range of true mean can be interpreted as the distribution of the true mean.

-When we collect more observations, the range of true mean is thinner.
+When we collect more observations, the distribution of true mean is thinner.
 You can see the difference in the distribution of true mean in the two figures below.

 <img src="https://github.com/ducanhnguyen/reinforcement-learning/blob/master/img/thompson_sampling_100_observations.png" width="650">